CMSgov/bcda-static-site/_pages/access-claims-data.md

 ### 3. Check job status

-Make a GET request to check the status of the job.
-You’ll need the URL found in the Content-Location header from step 2.
-You may need another bearer token if it’s been more than 20 minutes since it was last generated.
+Make a GET request to check the status using the job ID from step 2.
+You may need another bearer token if it’s been over 20 minutes since it was generated.

 #### Request to check the job status